Don’t you just wish it was all a bit…easier?

 There’s a Members’ Area which holds all the materials centrally, so you don’t have to hunt through your inbox each week for materials.
-It’s password protected and you’ll receive your password on Week 1 of the course.
+It’s password protected and you’ll receive your password as soon as you sign up.

 What about a money back guarantee if I’m not happy?

 I am happy to provide a full refund if you’re not happy with the course.
 However, all I ask is that you complete the exercises and send them to me (obviously this is if you’ve started the course already!)
 I’m confident that completing all of the exercises will bring a real change to you, so I always ask that you participate to get the most out of it.
-If you’re still not happy, your refund will be processed at the end of the course.
+If you’re still not happy, your refund will be processed within 7 working days.